 From all I have seen and experienced, I now know that mouthing flat platitudes against domestic violence is destined to fail, for it does not call for affirmative action.
 Being against something seems to further entrench it – like our war against drugs for instance.
 Being for creating family peace and harmony begs the question: “What action do I need to take and how can I change myself in order to create peace and harmony within my home?”

 Perhaps removing the rust of negative thinking is the first essential step we all need to take towards finding inner peace and creating outer harmony.
-And perhaps the most precious gift we can give ourselves and others this Christmas is to exchange bitterness for love.

 Domestic violence schemes don’t work, says judge

 Principal Family Court Judge Peter Boshier told a hui for anti-violence providers in Auckland yesterday that too many offenders were dropping out of anti-violence programmes, possibly partly because of the current “one-size-fits-all” approach.

 Don’t stay in a bad relationship because of the children – leave for them.
 That’s the message of an Auckland woman who endured years of physical, sexual and psychological abuse from male partners… Murray Edridge, chief executive Barnardos, said domestic violence was occurring daily throughout New Zealand.
 He said, “Many children who witness domestic violence are constantly in a state of heightened anxiety.
 They may have trouble sleeping, have low self-esteem and behave in ways that are challenging both at school and at home.”